What is Competency Education?

 The issue of language is always a challenge when new concepts or paradigms are introduced.
-As you learn about competency education you will encounter multiple phrases used to capture the practice of students advancing upon mastery: standards-based, outcomes-based, performance-based, or proficiency-based.
-Federal policy is using the phrase competency-based in Race to the Top and other programs.
+As you learn about competency education you will encounter multiple phrases used to capture the practice of students advancing upon mastery: standards-based, mastery-based performance-based, or proficiency-based.

 What we call it isn’t important.
 What is important is that we share a working definition that drives policy and practice towards a learner-centered system in which success is the only option.